-Certain information in this Annual Report on Form 10-K ("report" or "Form 10-K") of Intevac, Inc. and its subsidiaries ("Intevac" or the "Company"), including "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7, is forward-looking in nature.
-All statements in this report, including those made by the management of Intevac, other than statements of historical fact, are forward-looking statements.
-Examples of forward-looking statements include statements regarding Intevac's future financial results, operating results, cash flows and cash deployment strategies, business strategies, costs, products, working capital, competitive positions, management's plans and objectives for future operations, research and development, acquisitions and joint ventures, growth opportunities, customer contracts, investments, liquidity, declaration of dividends, and legal proceedings, as well as market conditions and industry trends.
-These forwardlooking statements are based on management's estimates, projections and assumptions as of the date hereof and include the assumptions that underlie such statements.
+Certain information in this Annual Report on Form 10-K ("Annual Report" or "Form 10-K") of Intevac, Inc. and its subsidiaries ("Intevac", "we" or the "Company"), including "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7, is forward-looking in nature.
+All statements in this Annual Report, including those made by the management of Intevac, other than statements of historical fact, are forward-looking statements.
+Examples of forwardlooking statements include statements regarding Intevac's future financial results, operating results, cash flows and cash deployment strategies, business strategies, costs, products, working capital, competitive positions, management's plans and objectives for future operations, research and development, acquisitions and joint ventures, growth opportunities, customer contracts, investments, liquidity, declaration of dividends, and legal proceedings, as well as market conditions and industry trends.
+These forward-looking statements are based on management's estimates, projections and assumptions as of the date hereof and include the assumptions that underlie such statements.
 Forward-looking statements may contain words such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "predict," "potential" and "continue," the negative of these terms, or other comparable terminology.
-Any expectations based on these forward-looking statements are subject to risks and uncertainties and other important factors, including those discussed in Item 1A, "Risk Factors," below and elsewhere in this report.
+Any expectations based on these forward-looking statements are subject to risks and uncertainties and other important factors, including those discussed in Item 1A, "Risk Factors," below and elsewhere in this Annual Report.
 Other risks and uncertainties may be disclosed in Intevac's prior Securities and Exchange Commission ("SEC") filings.
-These and many other factors could affect Intevac's future financial condition and operating results and could cause actual results to differ materially from expectations based on forward-looking statements made in this report or elsewhere by Intevac or on its behalf.
+These and many other factors could affect Intevac's future financial condition and operating results and could cause actual results to differ materially from expectations based on forward-looking statements made in this Annual Report or elsewhere by Intevac or on its behalf.
 Intevac undertakes no obligation to revise or update any forward-looking statements.

-The following information should be read in conjunction with the Consolidated Financial Statements and the accompanying Notes to Consolidated Financial Statements included in this report.
+The following information should be read in conjunction with the consolidated financial statements and the accompanying Notes to Consolidated Financial Statements included in this Annual Report.